Quick answer

 This process took hours.
 Business leaders couldn't wait — decisions got made without data, or with data that arrived too late.

 Natural language querying (NLQ) changes this entirely.
 A business user types the question in plain language — "Why did South region sales drop last week?" — and gets an immediate answer with visualisations.
 Ad hoc analysis goes from hours to seconds.
+Under the hood, platforms typically run an NLQ to SQL pipeline to retrieve the answer.

 This is one of the core values of self-service BI and no-code analytics — enabling ad hoc investigation without analyst dependency.